fpusan/tutorial-template/docs/source/utils.rst

 .. _sqm2zip:
 sqm2zip.py
 ----------
-This script generates a compressed zip file with all the essential information needed to load a project into SQMtools.
+This script generates a compressed zip file with all the essential information needed to load a :doc:`SqueezeMeta <execution>` project into :doc:`SQMtools`.
 If the directory ``/path/to/project/results/tables`` is not present, it will also run :ref:`sqm2tables.py <sqm2tables>` to generate the required tables (see below).

 This script can be found in the ``/path/to/SqueezeMeta/utils/`` directory, but if using conda it will be present in your PATH.